-Drivetrain warranty vs. powertrain warranty
+Drivetrain vs. powertrain warranty

-The biggest difference between powertrain warranties and drivetrain warranties is that powertrain warranties cover engines along with all drivetrain components.
-While the drivetrain consists of all the parts that transfer power to the wheels, the powertrain consists of the parts that create and transfer that power.
+The most significant difference between powertrain warranties and drivetrain warranties is that the powertrain includes your engine (along with all other drivetrain components).The drivetrain contains the parts that transfer power to the wheels; the powertrain also consists of the parts that create that power.

 Drivetrain warranty FAQ

 How much does it cost to fix a drivetrain?